Elineu09/dice_roller/README.md

-## First Flutter Project
+## First Flutter Project - Dice Roller

 - Dice Roller

-This is my firt project with flutter, where i learn the basis of dart and flutter This app changes the dice face when i click the button 'Roll Dice' This project implements several concepts, such as Widgets, StatelessWidget, StatefulWidgets, final, const widget optimization, methods, classes among others.
+This is my firt project with Flutter, where i learned the basics of Dart and Flutter.

-I could learn a lot and i'm still going to learn a lot of things and improve my future projects.
+The app changes the dice face each time i click the 'Roll Dice' button.

+This project covers several key concepts, including:
+- Widgets
+- StatelessWidget and StatefulWidgets
+- final and const
+- Widget optimization
+- Methods and classes among others
+- And more!

+I've already learned a lot through this project, and I'm excited to keep improving and building even more advanced apps in the future.